 'By you, O Lord, I have desire; by you let me have fulfilment.
 Cleave to God, O my soul, and never leave.
 Good Lord, do not reject me; I faint with hunger for your love; refresh me with it.
 Let me be filled with your love, rich in your affection, completely held in your care.
 Take me and possess me wholly, who with the Father and the Holy Spirit are alone blessed to ages of ages.
-Amen' (from Meditation on Human Redemption).
+Amen' (Anselm, from Meditation on Human Redemption).

-We find similar sentiments in Bernard of Clairvaux (d.1153).
+Bernard of Clairvaux (d.1153).